wikimedia-enterprise/Structured-Contents-LLM-RAG/README.md

 ```
 Notes:
 - In `get_dataset.py`, we are using multithreading to download the dataset, using your CPU Cores to send many requests at one.
 If you prefer to keep it simple, we have a less complex downloader that downloads the data in sequence, but it takes considerable longer.
 See the code in `pipelineV1()` and `pipelineV2()`, the first function runs sequentially, the second runs in parallel.
 Notice we are using thread locking to guarantee that the array is appended without a race condition.
-- If you want to use you newly downloaded data rather than the sample dataset in `en.csv`, then rename the file `dataset/en3.csv` (or `dataset/en2.csv` if you ran the sequential pipeline) to `dataset/en.csv`
+- The script will first check if you've downloaded new data but will fallback to using sample data if not.
 - One important function in this code is `clean_text()` which parses the HTML tags and extracts the plain text that the LLM model is expecting.
 Data tidying is a big part of the Machine Learning workflow.
-Review the code in `clean_text()` so you can understand the text cleaning steps.
+Review the code in `clean_text()` as you may want to understand the text cleaning steps.
 - Wikimedia Enterprise has a number of added-value APIs, that give developers easier access to cleaned Wikimedia data.
 You don't need to be a Data Scientist or AI expert to integrate Wikipedia/Wikidata knowledge into your systems.
 Visit our [developer documentation portal](https://enterprise.wikimedia.com/docs/) for more API info.

 9. Review the Python in `import.py` which imports the CSV data from step 6 and load it into ChromaDB.
 Then run it: